Summary and Aggregation

 All metrics return [Float] (array of floats).
 When there's no grouping, the array contains one element.
 With grouping, there's one element per group.

-Most metrics accept an operator parameter to specify how values should be aggregated:
+Most metrics accept an operator parameter to specify how values should be calculated:

 OperatorDescriptionExample Use Case